IgniteUI/igniteui-xplat-docs/doc/en/components/navigation-drawer.md

 # $Platform$ Navigation Drawer Overview

-The Infragistics $Platform$ [IgcNavDrawerComponent]({environment:wcApiUrl}/classes/igcnavdrawercomponent.html) is a WebComponent that provides side navigation.
+The Infragistics $Platform$ Navigation Drawer is a WebComponent that provides side navigation.
 It can be expanded or collapsed within the content.
 A mini version provides quick access to navigation even when closed.
 Its content is completely customizable while also providing default menu item styling.

 ## $Platform$ Navigation Drawer Example